shux-lang/shux/src/backend/README.md

 	* arrays: will become generators that produce those values if chained with kernel operators
 	* vectors: implemented as float arrays because `vector` actually means something else in LLVM land
-6. [TR CAST -> LLAST] Unwrap
+6. [TR CAST -> LLAST] Unwrap C abstractions to make lower level
 	* unfold chained expressions into a flat series of statements
 	* unfold ternery conditional to emulate if/then/else
-	* any other things that make's codegen not look like Medusa on meth
+	* any other things that makes codegen not look like Medusa on meth